 Nick has developed practice–based and applied approaches to social and sustainable design and material innovation research and enterprise, working within the following subjects areas (not exhaustive):

-The prevention of waste, the elevation of the value and acceptability of waste materials and circular economies in fashion, design, the built environment and developing communities working with organisations including Ellen MacArthur Foundation, Vision Aid Overseas, The Marine Conservation Society, Emmaus, The NHS, The British Council, Veolia, PUMA, Interface, Tesco and The Design Council.
+Circular design, systems and economies in UK and countries in Africa and Asia.
+Prevention of waste, the elevation of the value and acceptability of waste materials and circular economies in fashion, design, the built environment and developing communities working with organisations including Ellen MacArthur Foundation, Vision Aid Overseas, The Marine Conservation Society, The Onassis Foundation, Emmaus, The NHS, The British Council, Veolia, PUMA, Interface, Tesco and The Design Council.

 Material innovation and sustainable design including working with Philips, ICI, Eastman, Absolut, New Balance, The BBC, Vivienne Westwood, The Beatles and Apple Corps, The V&A and Natural History Museum.

 The role of technology and making in supporting youth and public engagement, inclusive, urban and community planning with The Nominet Trust, U+I, The British Council, The Trust for Developing Communites, The Rural Community Council Network and this work has been presented by invitation to The House Lords, The Department of Communities and Local Government, The Cabinet Office and The Rural Commission.

 The role of design, making and remaking in supporting health and well-being working working with East Sussex County Council, Brighton and Hove City Council, The NHS and The UK Milk Bank.

 Design and nature, connecting people to nature and designing directly for species proliferation and the natural capital with UNESCO Biospshere, Emmaus, Rewilding Sussex, The Hertiage Lottery, The Royal College of Art and Goldsmiths Citizen Nature Watch.